jamesbaldwin05/data-science-teaching-cosine/modules/beginner/05_numpy.md

 ### Views vs Copies
 NumPy arrays can either share memory (views) or have independent memory (copies):

-- Views do not allocate new memory meaning changes to the view affect the original array:
+- Views do not allocate new memory, meaning changes to the view affect the original array:

 ```python
 a = np.array([1, 2, 3, 4])